mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 Hadoop/Spark allows for a pleasant freedom to write comfortably and yet still compute scalably.
-This ability opens up new possibilities both to support more sophisticated algorithms and also to handle messy situations that arise in the real world (enterprise data systems sometimes messy) while still remaining within the bounds of "normal and supported" Dask operation.
+This ability opens up new possibilities both to support more sophisticated algorithms and also to handle messy situations that arise in the real world (enterprise data systems are sometimes messy) while still remaining within the bounds of "normal and supported" Dask operation.